nextpyp/cet_pick/docs/refine.md

-### Particle refined localization module
+### Particle refinement localization module
-For the refinement step, MiLoPYP learns to localize proteins of interests with high accuracy, when trained using sparsely annotated data.
+For the refinement step, MiLoPYP learns to localize proteins of interest with high accuracy, when trained using sparsely annotated data.
 This step can be used without the previous exploration step.

 ### Input preparation
 The training set should include two files:
-1. a `.txt` file with the tomogram names and paths to the tomogram files
+1. `.txt` file with the tomogram names and paths to the tomogram files
-2. a `.txt` file with the image names and the corresponding x,y,z coordinate files
+2. `.txt` file with the tomogram names and corresponding `x,y,z`-coordinate files

-- __When using the refinement module after the exploration module__, we can use the same train image file and the generated train coordinates file from the exploration module.
+- __When using the refinement module after the exploration module__, we can use the same image file and the generated coordinates file from the exploration module.

 - __When using the refinement module alone__, some manual labeling is needed to generate the training coordinates.
 A corresponding train image file will need to be generated as well.

-In the first case, the text file should have the following format:
+In the first case, the `*.txt` file should have the following format:

 ```
 image_name   rec_path